Roth-Lab/pyclone/README.txt

+# License

+PyClone is free for academic/non-profit use.
+For commercial use please contact sshah@bccrc.ca.
+Consult the LICENSE.txt file for more details.

+# Versions

+## 0.11

+* Reverted to PyDP for implementing DP methods.

+* Removed dependency on numpy in analysis code.

 # Installation

 To install PyClone make sure you have the necessary libraries (listed below) installed.
 After that PyClone installs like